summanerd/front-end-challenge/README.md

 ---

-##### For mobile responsiveness, have everything stack on top of each other in this order:
-1. Top product images in a carousel (like ssense).
-2. product description.
-3. product selector (color, size, etc).
-4. bottom item images stacked below that.

-Create breakpoints as you feel are appropriate.
+##### For mobile responsiveness, check the design and create the breakpoint where you feel are appropriate.

 ---